Skip to main content

 2. The defendant disagrees with the extent of permanent disability resulting from the accident.

-In both situations, the IME is not the objective exam it sounds like.
-Instead, the goal of the exam is to find information that contradicts the plaintiff’s claims.
+In both situations, the IME is not the objective assessment it sounds like.
+Instead, the goal of the physical examination is to find information that contradicts the plaintiff’s claims.

 The plaintiff’s words and actions during the exam can be used against the plaintiff.
 Therefore, the personal injury attorney must fully explain a plaintiff’s rights related to the IME.
 The attorney’s role is to protect the plaintiff’s rights and ensure that the IME is conducted according to law.
 For example, there are limits to what the medical examiner may ask the plaintiff and some areas of questioning are prohibited, such as the plaintiff’s medical history and how the accident occurred.
 Additionally, the CCP provides specific time frames during which everything related to the IME must occur and requires specific information to be provided to the plaintiff about the IME, such as the time, place, manner, scope and nature of the examination as well as the identity and specialty, if any, of the physician who will perform the exam.
 The plaintiff has the right to object to an exam if the defendant doesn’t follow all the rules related to the IME.